pdf-association/arlington-pdf-model/gcxml/README.md

 1. gives answers to various researcher-type queries that illustrate how XPath can be used against the XML files.

-To compile, run `ant` from this directory or use [Apache NetBeans](https://netbeans.apache.org/).
+To compile, run `ant` from this directory or use [Apache NetBeans](https://netbeans.apache.org/) or JetBrains [IntelliJ IDEA Community edition](https://www.jetbrains.com/idea/).
 Output JAR will be in `dist/gcxml.jar`.

 ## Notes